antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

         }
 ```

-For instance, with the "pipeline" API you can see how that code is fully linear and you cannot decompose it in multiple pieces so you could re-use part of its execution like you can when using the new `Estimators`.
+For instance, with the "pipeline" API you can see how that code is fully linear and you cannot decompose it in multiple pieces.
+You cannot re-use part of its execution like you can when using the new `Estimators` coming in the new API.

 Because this will be a significant change we want to share our proposals and start an open discussion with you where you can provide your feedback and help shape the long-term API for ML.NET.